rackerlabs/otter/doc/getting_started.rst

 The policy will execute, and your group will transform.
 Do this the right way at the right time, you might just have a working environment!

-An execution will always return ``202, Accepted``, even if it fails to scale because of an invalid configuration.
-This is done to prevent `information leakage <https://www.owasp.org/index.php/Information_Leakage>`_.

 Step Six - Tearing it all down
 ------------------------------